 Growing White Eggplants

-For example, following an outbreak of blight, plant only legumes or cruciferous vegetables in that garden space for 3-5 years.
+For example, following an outbreak of blight, plant only legumes or cruciferous vegetables in that garden space for three to five years.
 Legumes or cruciferous vegetables, such as cabbage or lettuce, will not host nightshade diseases and will also add nitrogen or potassium to the garden.

 Common White Eggplant Varieties